ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

       // required fields here...
     }

-The following are all considered valid paths for creating indicators:
+The following are all considered valid paths for creating Indicators:

 .. code::